Why Is My Cat Digging?

 • In gardens

-• On hard floor and tiles
+• On hard floors and tiles

 • In the sand on the beach/ dirt on a lawn